 These actions include:

 - Our industry-first, 20 week return-to-work programme for those who have been out of the professional services workforce for more than two years.
-This follows a successful pilot last year in which a cohort of senior female professionals participated in a paid programme – many of them went on to transition into permanent or contract roles at the firm;
+This follows a successful pilot in 2015 in which a cohort of senior female professionals participated in a paid programme – many of them went on to transition into permanent or contract roles at the firm;

 - Coaching for mothers, fathers and line managers to help address the challenge of balancing demanding careers with new family responsibilities;

 - A sponsorship programme, based on the principle of advocacy, tailored for each business area;

 - An approach to supporting our people to work in agile ways, including the introduction of our award-winning Time Out programme.

 Deloitte is committed to developing working practices through a combination of formal and informal arrangements, that support agility in terms of where, when and how we work.

 With the right consideration given to individual needs, those of the team and the nature of the work, our WorkAgility framework provides a platform for our people to consider a blend of day to day actions and formal options, which help them to manage the balance between demanding personal and professional priorities.

 Our approach is underpinned by three principles: trust and respect; focus on output (not presenteeism); and open two-way communication.

 Deloitte won the Sunday Times Special Award for Innovation in Engagement Practice and the Best Innovation Award at the 2015 Working Families Special Awards– both of these for its Time Out programme which enables our people to request a four week block of unpaid leave each year.